jcai27/Chessica/README.md

 - Implement MCTS with transposition tables and batched GPU inference hooks.
 - Integrate opponent model inference and per-game belief states.
 - Provide safe fallbacks when exploit scoring conflicts with objective evaluation limits.
+- Current prototype ships with a python-chess-powered alpha-beta search (depth configurable per session) that adds mobility, king safety, and quiescence heuristics in lieu of the eventual neural policy/value.

 ### 7.2 Web & API Layer
 - REST/WebSocket API for move requests and explanation retrieval.